Skip to main content

 De La Salle Blackfeet School is surrounded by a breathtaking natural landscape on the Blackfeet reservation in Browning, Montana.
 Since Summer 2018, 11 Notre Dame students have volunteered at the school through the Summer Service Learning Program (SSLP) at the Center for Social Concerns.
 This past summer, three Notre Dame undergraduate students – Rose Benas, Katie Pardy, and Jeremy Laboe – devoted eight weeks of their summer to volunteering at the school, which is one of the eight members of the American Indian Catholic Schools Network.Katie, Jeremy and Rose

 Rose, Katie, and Jeremy were motivated to spend their summer volunteering for different reasons.
-Jeremy said that he participated in the SSLP because he had four younger foster siblings when I was younger and he enjoys being with kids.
+Jeremy said that he participated in the SSLP because he had four younger foster siblings when he was younger, and he enjoys being with kids.
 Rose was eager to work with middle school kids and discern a career in teaching.
 Katie thought that serving as a summer volunteer at De La Salle Blackfeet School would be an interesting opportunity to learn more about tribal lands and get experience in an educational setting.

 Rose, Katie, and Jeremy spent the first half of their time in Montana teaching at De La Salle Blackfeet School’s summer camp, which served students from third through eighth grades.
 During the second half of the summer, Rose, Katie, and Jeremy prepared the school for the coming school year by conducting a library inventory, assisting with cleaning, and helping out with other needs.